* in progress... (2015- )

 Part of "The Origin of Coca Plant" tale, story written by Aladino

 Ííbíí pííve tiná ume is the Bora expression for “the origin of coca”.
 This very expression tells the most important story of Bora’s culture.
 The first man to ever walk the Earth was a Bora.
 Abuelo, The God of All Creation, told the First Man that if he was to live in this world, he had to learn how to use coca.
-God then instructed and guided him on how to plant, harvest and consume the leaf.
+God then instructed and guided him on how to plant, harvest, and consume the leaf.

-God’s guidance came with a grievous warning: he who consumed the coca leaf would have the power to speak directly to Abuelo, however, a deadly curse would befall he who consumed it without respect.
+God’s guidance came with a grievous warning: he who consumed the coca leaf would have the power to speak directly to Abuelo, however, a deadly curse would befall him who consumed it without respect.
 Abuse the plant and be forever trapped in its grasp.
 The coca will only let go once life has vanished from his body.

 Aladino speaks to the forest spirits who guide him on how to heal others.
 To do so, he consumes great amounts of coca, tobacco, and alcohol.
 Aladino is a Shaman.
 But Aladino is also a man.
 He is both sacred and profane.
 The leaf that he should rule over has ended up ruling over him.
 As the ancient fable warns, he who abuses the coca is damned by it.